Interacting Generalized Chaplygin-Jacobi gas: Thermodynamics approach: Summary and conclusions

 \section{Summary and conclusions}

 In this work we introduced and analyzed a cosmological scenario in which the dark sector features an explicit interaction between pressureless dark matter and a GCJG, the latter acting as a unified dark energy component.
 The interaction was modeled through the linear coupling $Q = 3 H b^{2} \rho_{x}$, allowing energy transfer from dark energy to dark matter at the background level.
 Within this framework we derived \emph{exact} analytical solutions for the energy densities of both dark components.
 Although their explicit form involves Appell hypergeometric functions, these solutions provide a mathematically controlled basis for exploring the cosmological implications of GCJG scenarios with interactions.
+The adoption of a positive coupling parameter, $b^{2}>0$, was selected based on both thermodynamic and observational considerations.
+This choice ensures a unidirectional energy flow favored by the second law of thermodynamics and recent statistical evidence.
+Moreover, requiring this parameter to remain positive prevents early-time, non-adiabatic instabilities and alleviates the cosmological coincidence problem that arises for negative coupling constants.

-A central aspect of the analysis was the assessment of the thermodynamic viability of the model.
+A key component of the analysis involved evaluating the thermodynamic feasibility of the model throughout the parameter space spanned by $B$, $\m$, and $\alpha$.
 Both dark matter and dark energy were shown to maintain positive temperatures throughout cosmic evolution, ensuring that the interacting system does not develop thermodynamic pathologies.
-We also verified that the entropy production satisfies the second law of thermodynamics, reinforcing the physical consistency of this interacting framework.
+We further confirmed that the entropy production complies with the second law of thermodynamics, as ensured by the condition $T_{m} < T_{x}$, which remains valid across our model for the parameters examined in the numerical solutions.